suryarm2000/Registration-Form---React/README.md

 - showing form values
 - controlled components
 - styling to match the given design
-- responsiveness for mobile (in progress / added)
+- responsiveness for mobile (in progress)

 ## What I used
 - React